nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Other incorrect add commands to try: `goto First Session`, `...`<br>
       Expected: Similar to previous.

+### Marking a student's attendance

+1. Marking a student's attendance within a session

+    1. Prerequisites:
+        - Add a session to the session list by running the command `add-session s/First Session dt/23-10-2020 0900`.

+    1. Test case: `mark 1 a/present`<br>
+       Expected: First student in the student record list of First Session is marked as present.

+    1. Test case: `mark a/present`<br>
+       Expected: Current view does not change.
+Error details shown in the status message.

+    1. Test case: `random-student` followed by `mark 1 a/absent`<br>
+       Expected: Random student selected is marked as absent.

+    1. Other incorrect add commands to try: `mark`, `mark 1`, `mark x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+2. Marking a student's attendance when no session is selected

+    1. Prerequisites: List all students using the `list-students` command.
+Multiple students in the list.

+    1. Test case: `mark 1 a/present`<br>
+       Expected: Current view does not change.
+Status message informs user to select a session first.

+### Marking all students attendances

+1. Marking all students attendances within a session

+    1. Prerequisites:
+        - Add a session to the session list by running the command `add-session s/First Session dt/23-10-2020 0900`.

+    1. Test case: `mark all a/present`<br>
+       Expected: All students in the student record list of First Session are marked as present.

+    1. Test case: `mark all`<br>
+       Expected: Current view does not change.
+Error details shown in the status message.

+    1. Test case: `random-student` followed by `mark all a/absent`<br>
+       Expected: All students in the student record list, **not just the random student**, are marked absent.

+    1. Test case: `lowest-score` followed by `mark all a/absent`<br>
+       Expected: All students in the student record list, **not just those with the lowest score**, are marked absent.

+    1. Other incorrect add commands to try: `mark all a/x` (where x is not a valid attendance type)<br>
+       Expected: Similar to previous.

+2. Marking a student's attendance when no session is selected

+    1. Prerequisites: List all students using the `list-students` command.
+Multiple students in the list.

+    1. Test case: `mark all a/present`<br>
+       Expected: Current view does not change.
+Status message informs user to select a session first.

 ### Scoring a student
 The below testcases assume that you are in a session and have 7 students inside it.